Tips for Caregivers

 - Anticipate needs.
 Find a comfortable routine and prepare items ahead of time for bathing and mealtime.
 Even sick people like to know what to expect.
 You will be less stressed if you schedule a certain time for bath and meals and rest time.

 - Keep a care journal.
 Keep a small journal (nothing fancy, a notebook will work).
 Write down medications given, bathroom habits and meals eaten.
 Write down any changes you have noted in pain levels, symptoms, falls, appetite changes or confusion.
 Report these changes to your doctor or hospice worker.

 - Have a backup plan.
-Line up family members or friends that can come over in case you have an emergency and need to leave the house suddenly.
+Line up family members or friends that can come over in case you have an emergency and need to leave the house suddenly visit website.
 For longer-term needs, Hospice of Huntington patients can schedule up to five (5) days of respite at the Emogene Dolin Jones Hospice House so that the caregiver can get a break from caregiving duties.

 - Learn. how to do certain tasks like bed baths or transferring from bed to chair or emptying a catheter bag from experts like your hospice worker.